 With one exception, the rules of this Section are consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers §§ 19.13 and 19.14 and the accompanying Commentary.
-The exception is that the Restatement applies the rule in subsection (c)(3)-on a nongeneral power created in an impermissible appointee-to a nongeneral power created in a permissible appointee.
+The exception is that the Restatement does not allow a holder of a nongeneral power to create a new nongeneral power in a permissible appointee if the permissible appointees of the new power are broader than the permissible appointees of the original power.
 See Restatement Third of Property: Wills and Other Donative Transfers § 19.14 and id., Comment g(3).

 SECTION 306.
-APPOINTMENT TO DECEASED APPOINTEE OR TO
+APPOINTMENT TO DECEASED APPOINTEE OR